Everyone should know how to swim!

 - Stroke Development (Level 5): Students will work on stroke technique and learn all major competitive strokes.
 The emphasis on water safety continues through treading water and sidestroke.

-Contact Aquatics Director Stacie Droste for information on upcoming sessions.
+Contact Aquatics Director Stacie Droste with questions: firstname.lastname@example.org.